jeherve/vk-sharing-jetpack/readme.txt

 If this Jetpack addon becomes popular, I will propose that we add Vk.com in Jetpack's Sharing module.

 == Changelog ==

+= 1.2.3 =
+* Fix that layout issue with the Icon-only view again, this time on mobile too.

 = 1.2.2 =
 * Fix layout issue with the Icon-only view, props @kat-liger